zhufamily/PooledServiceClientFactory/README.md

 ```
 services.AddSingleton<IPooledServiceClientFactory>(new PooledServiceClientFactory(YOUR_CRM_CONNECTION_STRING, YOUR_INIT_CAPACITY));
 ```
-Whereever you need a scoped instnace, insert codes like following, assuming you have done CDI for your class.
+Where-ever you need a scoped instance, insert codes like following, assuming you have done CDI for your class.
 ```
 ServiceClient client = _clientFactory.Acquire();
 try